ItsRune/VibezAPI/docs/intro.md

 ```

 Alright, now you have a Vibez instance.
 You can either customize this by following the other API documentation or you can use the default settings.

----

-### API Settings
-Our api wrapper supports extra options for when creating the class.
-[These options can be found here](/VibezAPI/docs/Settings).